Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 ***

 # Character Variables
-- `boyfriendName` - Checks the current boyfriend character name.
+- `boyfriendName` - Returns the current boyfriend character name.
-- `dadName` - Checks the current opponent character name.
+- `dadName` - Returns the current opponent character name.
-- `gfName` - Checks the current girlfriend character name.
+- `gfName` - Returns the current girlfriend character name.
+- `.cameraPosition[]` - Returns the character's camera `X` or `Y` position depending on the number inside the brackets, defined by the character JSON file; Example: `setProperty('boyfriend.cameraPosition[0]', 300)`.
+`setProperty('dad.cameraPosition[1]', 100)`
+`0` is the `X` value, `1` is the `Y` value.
+- `boyfriendCameraOffset` - The player's camera offset, defined by the stage's JSON file.
+- `opponentCameraOffset` - The opponent's camera offset, defined by the stage's JSON file.
+- `girlfriendCameraOffset` - The girlfriend's camera offset, defined by the stage's JSON file.
-- `defaultBoyfriendX` - The player's default x position, defined by the stages JSON file.
+- `defaultBoyfriendX` - The player's default x position, defined by the stage's JSON file.
-- `defaultBoyfriendY` - The player's default y position, defined by the stages JSON file.
+- `defaultBoyfriendY` - The player's default y position, defined by the stage's JSON file.
-- `defaultOpponentX` - The opponent's default x position, defined by the stages JSON file.
+- `defaultOpponentX` - The opponent's default x position, defined by the stage's JSON file.
-- `defaultOpponentY` - The opponent's default y position, defined by the stages JSON file.
+- `defaultOpponentY` - The opponent's default y position, defined by the stage's JSON file.
-- `defaultGirlfriendX` - The girlfriend's default x position, defined by the stages JSON file.
+- `defaultGirlfriendX` - The girlfriend's default x position, defined by the stage's JSON file.
-- `defaultGirlfriendY` - The girlfriend's default x position, defined by the stages JSON file.
+- `defaultGirlfriendY` - The girlfriend's default x position, defined by the stage's JSON file.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>